-The fight for equality and for the end of discrimination for the LGBT community continues.
+The fight for equality for the LGBTQ community continues.
 More than 20 years after it was first passed, the SOGIE bill is still not a law.
-There’s still a lot of work to be done, and it’s still a long journey ahead.
+There’s still a lot of work to be done, and a long journey lies ahead.

-Where exactly are we now with the SOGIE bill?
-And what LGBT rights in the Philippines should you be aware of?
+But before we tackle its progress, what is the SOGIE bill and what LGBTQ rights in the Philippines should you be aware of?
 Read on to find out more.

 What is the SOGIE Bill?